Limonadovy-joe/io-ts-best-practises/README.md

 ### Patterns for writting Branded types
 #### Use Branded types to define Domain types
 The point of having **Branded types** is to avoid a set of compile-time errors.
-You can combine **Branded types** via [combinators](https://github.com/gcanti/io-ts/blob/master/index.md#implemented-types--combinators) to build types which represent domain entities, infrastructure types such as payloads.
+You can combine **Branded types** via [combinators](https://github.com/gcanti/io-ts/blob/master/index.md#implemented-types--combinators) to build more complex types which represent domain entities, infrastructure types such as payloads.

 #### Initialization of Branded types